oracle-livelabs/oci/oci-stack-monitoring-fundamentals/alarms/alarms.md

 	In order for the concurrent manager availability to roll up to the EBS application, we must choose an appropriate **Dimension name**.
 Choose **resource name**, then select **PROD\_EBS\_04\_ConcurrentProcessing**.

 	In OCI monitoring, the equivalent of a resource state of up is 1.
 To alarm when the concurrent manager is down, choose the operator **equal to**, the value **0**, and trigger delay minutes to **1**.
 The trigger delay can help protect from false alarms by setting to a higher value.
 However in doing so will postpone the notification.
-You must chose a period that will not cause false alarms, while also generating timely alarms that allow your organization to meet your defined SLAs.
+You must choose a period that will not cause false alarms, while also generating timely alarms that allow your organization to meet your defined SLAs.

 	![OCI Monitoring Service Create Alarm page, highlighting the metric description, dimensions, trigger rule, and monitoring status](images/3-5-alarms.png " ")